-Yorchha™, the particular technique of Contemporary Indian American Dance that is the unique trademark of Ananya Dance Theatre’s movement, intersects principles from the classical Indian dance form Odissi (from the eastern Indian state of Odisha), yoga, and the martial art form Chhau (also from eastern India).
+Yorchha™, the technique of contemporary dance that is the trademark of Ananya Dance Theatre’s movement, intersects principles from the classical Indian dance form Odissi (from the eastern Indian state of Odisha), Vinyasa Yoga, and the martial art form Chhau (also from eastern India).

-Our artistic director, Ananya Chatterjea, created this technique in collaboration with key company dancers, Pramila Vasudevan and Chitra Vairavan.
-It has emerged from deep research on the aesthetic, history, and philosophy of these movement forms.
+Our artistic director, Ananya Chatterjea, created the Yorchha™ technique in collaboration with former company dancers Pramila Vasudevan and Chitra Vairavan.
+It emerged from deep research on the aesthetic, history, and philosophy of Odissi, Chhau, and Vinyasa Yoga.
 Yorchha™ locates our bodies in a particular sense of alignment and energy flow.

 Much of Odissi’s form eroded during the colonial era due to lack of patronage and support, and was reconstructed in the 1960s.
 We complemented our study of the embodied form by exploring visual evidence from pre-colonial sculptures, paintings, and texts that spoke about dance.
 Our holistic approach integrated influences from traditional rituals and actions from everyday contemporary life in India.
 For instance, in constructing a pedagogy for spiraling the spine in Yorchha™, we have created several exercises that combine and mobilize rare sculptures and images from palm leaf manuscripts dating from the 15th century.

 Yorchha™ also draws on the practice of vinyasa yoga, where movement and breath are integrally connected.
 Breath work, spinal elongation, long-held balances, spirals, bandhas (inner connections of muscles), and positions that are “baddha” (characterized by external binds) are core to Yorchha™.
 These yogic principles energize the nervous and skeletal systems, which are prioritized over muscularity in our technique.